-Note: this post was originally written as an Instagram post for Level 2 air cadets at the 540 Golden Hawks Squadron.
+Note: This entry was initially written for Level 2 cadets at the 540 Golden Hawks Squadron.
+See other posts in this series.

 Where does wind come from?